flatironinstitute/spikeforest_old/docs/tutorials/spike_sorting_spikeforest_recording.md

 ## Prerequisites

 At this point, SpikeForest has only been tested in Linux.
-It should be straightforward to adapt to OS X. It is also possible to use Linux within Windows.
+It is also possible to use Linux within Windows.
+-  `singularity` must be installed to run the example below.
+Mac OSX is not currently supported at this point.

 ## Installation